A new project for 2022

 It is a huge honour to spend time writing and developing this new script into a world premier play for young people and by young people.

-Over the next few weeks we are so excited to be able to workshop scenes culminating in a play reading if the final script.
+Over the summer holidays (2022) we hope to be able to workshop scenes culminating in a play reading of the final script.

 Find A Partner